 DD – “Dynamic Driver” dynamic driver (deep bass, natural sound).

-PM – “Planar Magnetic Driver” planar driver (wide soundstage and treble response).
+PM – “Planar Magnetic Driver” planar driver (wide soundstage and fast response).

 BA – “Balanced Armature Driver” armature driver (accuracy and detail retrieval).